-The Backcountry Trail project is a collaborative effort between the City of Orange Beach, Gulf State Park, City of Gulf Shores, and property owners along the trail's alignment.
+The Backcountry Trail project is a collaborative effort between the City of Orange Beach, the Gulf State Park, the City of Gulf Shores, and property owners along the trail's alignment.

 Historically, many parts of the trail were utilized by the area's indigenous peoples, as well as explorers and settlers of the region.

 The Backcountry Trail is steeped in lore and local legend.
 For decades, a creature believed to be part man/part wildcat -the "Catman" - has allegedly lurked along the paths and swamps of the backcountry woodlands.

 By land or by water, never get lost with the OuterSpatial app!
 It’s free to download in the App Store or Google Play.
 All you have to do is allow access to your location and this app will show you exactly where you are in relation to the surrounding trails!

 - Golf carts and class 3 e-bikes and scooters are prohibited

 - 10 mph speed limit - no “road training” allowed on the trail

 - No smoking, or use of fire due to wildfire danger!